hylang/hy/docs/interop.rst

 Python Interoperability
 =======================

-Despite being a Lisp, Hy aims to be fully compatible with Python.
-That means every Python module or package can be imported in Hy code, and vice versa.

 :ref:`Mangling <mangling>` allows variable names to be spelled differently in Hy and Python.
-For example, Python's ``str.format_map`` can be written ``str.format-map`` in Hy, and a Hy function named ``valid?`` would be called ``is_valid`` in Python.
+For example, Python's ``str.format_map`` can be written ``str.format-map`` in Hy, and a Hy function named ``valid?`` would be called ``hyx_valid_Xquestion_markX`` in Python.
 You can call :hy:func:`hy.mangle` and :hy:func:`hy.unmangle` from either language.

 Using Python from Hy
 ====================

 To use a Python module from Hy, just :hy:func:`import` it.
-No additional ceremony is required.
+In most cases, no additional ceremony is required.

 You can embed Python code directly into a Hy program with the macros :hy:func:`py <py>` and :hy:func:`pys <pys>`, and you can use standard Python